-- (d) To document the compliance status with Conditions D.1.8 and D.1.9, the Permittee shall comply with the following: - (1) The Permittee shall maintain a log of weekly overspray observations and monthly inspections. - (2) The Permittee shall maintain a log of daily inspections.
-The Permittee shall include in its daily log when an inspection was not performed and the reason for the lack of an inspection (e.g. the process did not operate that day). - (e) Section C General Record Keeping Requirements contains the Permittee's obligation with regard to the records required by this condition.
+- (a) To document the compliance status with Condition D.1.5, the Permittee shall maintain a log of weekly overspray observations, as well as daily and monthly inspections. - (b) Section C General Record Keeping Requirements contains the Permittee's obligations with regard to the records required by this condition.